ywwg/art-guidelines/review_process.md

 required to be.
 Members of the Review Committee may apply for a grant, but may not discuss that grant at either of the Review Committee meetings.

-Invitations should be extended to FAST and Placement to each submit one person to the committee, so that their respective cores may chime in about art grants.
+Invitations should be extended to FAST and Placement to each submit one person to the committee, so that their respective cores may voice any concerns about grants.

 ### Initial Review
 Each member of the Review Committee will review all applications and assign them a numerical score of 0, 1, or 2 on each